How to handle bidirectional content in HTML.

 with an Arabic character, which causes the "right?" to be to the left of the Arabic text.

-Text content in HTML elements with Text
+Text content in HTML elements with Text nodes in their

 contents, and text in attributes of HTML